agoose77/dotfiles/README.md

 # dotfiles
 This repo contains my dotfiles (tada)!
-A new system installation is performed in four steps:

 ## Structure
 There are two `config.d`-like directories used, so that different configurations can be loaded without merging: